4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

 1. Image spacing with units.
 2. Control of mask presenting.
 Its color and opacity.
-3. If show multiple files widget in main window.
+3. If show Multiple files panel in main window.
 4. List of segmentation profiles.
 5. List of segmentation pipelines.
 6. Preview of selected Profile/pipeline.